top of page

 Surrender B/L Meaning

-When you ship internationally, the carrier’s destination agents will often ask for the original bill of lading.
-However, once the bill of lading has been surrendered at the carrier’s office of origin, the original bill of lading will not be required to receive the shipment at the destination.
+When you ship internationally, the carrier's destination agents often require the original bill of lading.
+However, once this document has been surrendered at the carrier's office of origin, the original bill of lading is no longer needed to receive the shipment at the destination.

-In international trading, most shippers (exporters) do not send the original bill of lading to the consignees nowadays.
-Instead, they surrender the bill of lading at the origin, making the procedure much more accessible.
+In modern international trading, shippers (exporters) typically do not send the original bill of lading to the consignees.
+Instead, they surrender it at the origin, simplifying the process significantly.

-The customs offices of Central and South American countries and Indonesia do not accept surrendered bills of lading, waybills, or express releases.
-Therefore, if you are shipping (from Japan or elsewhere) to many Central and South American countries or Indonesia, you must make sure that your international movers or shipping agent sends you the original bill of lading instead of surrendering the bill of lading.
+Important Note: Customs in Central and South American countries, as well as Indonesia, do not accept surrendered bills of lading, waybills, or express releases.
+If you are shipping to these regions, ensure your international movers or shipping agent provides you with the original bill of lading.

 Learn more about a bill of lading.